blake5634/iscrape/README.md

 ### how to use:

-You will search Indeed.com for a list of cities you are interested in.
-You will specify a search query, and then one or more "categories" by which you can rank the results.
+You can use this to  search Indeed.com for a list of cities you are interested in.
+You specify a search query using a text file, and then one or more "categories" by which you can rank the results.
 Indeed has a permissive search strategy so it helps to experiment with search setup.

 #### Search setup